tweenjs/tween.js/docs/user_guide.md

 Used to get a reference to the active `tweens` array and to remove all of them from the array with just one call, respectively.

+### `TWEEEN.speed(speed)`

+Used to control the overall speed of all tweens, currently running and future.
+Value of 1 is default, value of 2 is twice as fast, etc. Will change speed of running tweens smoothly.

 ### `TWEEN.add(tween)` and `TWEEN.remove(tween)`

 Used to add a tween to the list of active tweens, or to remove an specific one from the list, respectively.